 Nearly half of all people who develop macular disease experience recurrent visual hallucinations, a condition known as Charles Bonnet Syndrome (CBS).
 These hallucinations can be highly disturbing and there is very limited evidence about how they can be treated.

-This project is aiming to determine whether applying a mild electrical current to the head, called non-invasive transcranial direct current stimulation (tDCS), can be used to treat CBS in people with macular disease.
+This project aims to determine whether applying a mild electrical current to the head, called non-invasive transcranial direct current stimulation (tDCS), can be used to treat CBS in people with macular disease.

 For further information about any of the projects listed above please email firstname.lastname@example.org.
 We need to do so much more, so that ultimately we can find a cure for macular disease.